BrianYang2013/JHU_AI_Journey/02 - EN.625.240 Introduction to Probability and Statistics/README.md

 - [Interesting article from Regina Nuzzo](https://www.nature.com/articles/506150a)
 - Mid term: 99. add unit to the mu (even the temp result? ), and round up for final result (not accept one digital decimal)

+2021-12-11 Wrap up

+- Although I might not perform well on the final, but I do my best.
+Need focus on data structure and wrap up that one also.
+- Chapter 13 and 14 mindmap ignored.
+Because they are mainly on the Excel Data Analysis.
+- Taking 1 course per term is better.
+You have more time to read the extra materials, and better understand the ideas behind it.
+I think this textbook covered more contents than this course expected, and I get a little bit lost in the second half part.

 # STAT Reference

 - [Harvard STAT100 CheatSheet](http://people.fas.harvard.edu/~mparzen/stat100/Stat%20100%20Final%20Cheat%20Sheets%20-%20Google%20Docs%20(2).pdf)